mooware/CtrlRegex/README.md

 Build
 =====

 I got the build working on Linux with the non-qmake Makefile currently checked in.
-Other platforms should also work without issues, but will require some modifications in the build configuration.
+Windows builds with the Visual Studio project.
+Note that a few environment variables have to be set to point to the Qt headers (and lib on Windows).

 A somewhat hackish aspect is that the WinCC OA API kit does not actually include headers for Qt, but the setup includes and uses a ```QtCore.so```.
 The current Makefile uses the same ```QT_NAMESPACE``` as WinCC OA, so that it works with the included shared library.

+There are pre-built binaries for WinCC OA 3.12 in the Releases tab.

 License
 =======